foxmask/django-th/README.md

     'consumer_secret': 'abcdefghijklmnopqrstuvwxyz',
 }
 ```
-set sandbox to False in production and provide your consummer_key and consumer_secret
+set sandbox to False in production and provide your consummer_key and consumer_secret you'd requested from http://dev.evernote.com/